OriginalOrangeXD/trickyNixy/README.md

 ## Description

 Overall this flake is just epic.
 I can now wipe my laptop infinite times and through nix know how to build my exact setup up again.
-This includes vim themes and binds, oh-my-zsh and wallpapers(SOON)
+This includes vim themes and binds, oh-my-zsh and wallpapers(SOON).
+Things are not fully pure(But it runs without the --impure flag) in this repo yet and there are a few things that need to be optimized.
+But this is a stable local minima that I can comfortably transefer dev setup from desktop to laptop.

 ## Getting Started